richardcsuwandi/richardcsuwandi.github.io/_posts/2025-05-15-llm-algorithm-discovery.md

 ## FunSearch

 In a paper published in Nature<d-cite key="romera2024mathematical"></d-cite>, Google DeepMind introduced [FunSearch](https://deepmind.google/discover/blog/funsearch-making-new-discoveries-in-mathematical-sciences-using-large-language-models/), a groundbreaking method demonstrating that LLMs can make new discoveries in mathematical sciences.
 The core idea is to search for novel "functions" written in computer code, hence the name FunSearch.
-FunSearch tackles the challenge of LLM creativity versus correctness by pairing a pre-trained LLM with an automated "evaluator."
+FunSearch tackles the trade-off between LLMs' creativity and correctness by pairing a pre-trained LLM with an automated "evaluator."
 This evaluator guards against hallucinations and incorrect ideas, ensuring that the system builds upon solid foundations.

 ### How FunSearch works